submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 exit
 ```

-3) Commit the changes, create a pull request and merge it.
+3) Commit the changes, create a pull request, and have it merged.

 4) Navigate to [releases](https://github.com/submariner-io/admiral/releases) and create the release for the new version.